mozilla/webops-websec-guide/README.md

 [https://wiki.mozilla.org/Security/Guidelines/Web_Security](https://wiki.mozilla.org/Security/Guidelines/Web_Security)

 This is a reference manual, covering all of the headers we expect to be using for this work.
 I recommend setting aside an hour and reading the entire document top to bottom once, and then using it as a reference manual when evaluating how to secure sites.
-Clicking on the ‘Order’ column heading on the table at the top will sort it from "most important" to “least important”, as evaluated by the web security team, but our ordering varies somewhat from theirs.
+Clicking on the ‘Order’ column heading on the table at the top will sort it from “most important” to “least important”, as evaluated by the web security team, but our ordering varies somewhat from theirs.

 ### The 26-step CSP generator